-We surveyed a large number of employees within both Dell and AMC, prior to the final announcement of our merger.
-We asked what our employees value in order for us to be successful.
+We surveyed a large number of employees within both Dell and AMC, before the final announcement of our merger.
+We asked what our employees value for us to be successful.
 We gave them a list of our culture code values and asked them to stack rank.
 Both organizations came up with the same top 5 order.
 So we knew we valued the same things.

 - Our customers came first, and we cannot succeed without them.
 Michael Dell still meets with customers.
 He walks the walk and talks the talk.

-- Acting with integrity is also key.
+- Acting with integrity is also crucial.
 We do not tolerate unethical behavior whatsoever.

 - We also value results and accountability.
 When you say you are going to do something, you do it.

 - Innovation is one I talked about earlier.
-Failure is fine, as long as you learn from it.
+Failure is okay, as long as you learn from it.
 I encourage innovation and new ideas in my team every day.

 We measure all the way down to individual content posts.
 We are experimenting with what content works with what market.
 That’s where having regional leads come in handy for us.

 AT&T: They work they do within candidate experience is super inspiring.